mwgrassgreen/dpTDT/README.md

 ```

 2. [Install Docker](https://www.docker.com/community-edition#/download).
 This is one-time job.
 Run the hello-world docker to test if docker is working correctly.
-The desired output is show below.
+The desired output is shown below.
 ```bash
 $ docker run -it hello-world